gmc-code/PC-algorithms1/docs/maths_python/population_sampling.rst

 Sample Means: Increasing sample size
 ----------------------------------------

+| What is the effect of increasing the sample size on the estimate of the population mean?
 | The code below generates a population of 10000 individuals with a mean of 50 and a standard deviation of 10.
 | It then draws random samples of a given size from the population and calculates the sample means.
 | Finally, it plots histograms of the sample means to visualize their variation.